oddcamp/rack-reqorder/README.md

 ## Introduction
 Simple gem that sits on top of Rack and can:

-- monitors for exceptions
+- monitors for exceptions and provides full details, like where it happened as well as the request details
-- record full requests/responses, based on a header
+- record full requests/responses timelined, based on a header
 - record request/response statistics

 It saves everything in MongoDB and exposes simple API for retrieving these data.